How do you set the time aside to exercise?

 Being a mum can be a tough job.

-Luckily, Slendertone is a tried and tested tool for helping mothers firm and flatten their tummy from 4 weeks of abdominal training (Porcari, 2005).
-It’s proven to boost body confidence in the same timeframe as well.
+Slendertone is a tried and tested tool for helping mothers firm and flatten their tummy, with results proven from 20 sessions over 4 weeks of abdominal training (Porcari, 2005 & 2018).
+It’s also proven to boost body confidence in the same timeframe as well.

 Slendertone can help you tone your tummy

 We train all four abdominal muscles, including the deep, difficult-to-exercise transversus abdominis, using electric muscle stimulation (EMS) technology.